Yasasvani/Data-Science-Assignments/Assignment_7/README.md

 ## Overview

-This project aims to predict the survival of passengers on the Titanic using machine learning.
+This Assignment aims to predict the survival of passengers on the Titanic using machine learning.
 It utilizes a Logistic Regression model trained on the Titanic dataset.

 ## Dataset

-The project uses the Titanic dataset, which contains information about passengers aboard the Titanic, including their demographics, travel details, and survival status.
+The Assignment uses the Titanic dataset, which contains information about passengers aboard the Titanic, including their demographics, travel details, and survival status.

 ## Methodology